 Dear EFT Community,

 The Movie Technique is a core technique of EFT, a valuable and trustworthy approach with many applications.
-Here, EFT Master, Gwyneth Moss, offers 4 creative uses of the Movie Technique for: 1. a Childhood Memory, 2.
-Agoraphobia, 3. a Specific Future Anxiety, and 4. a Tarantula Terror.
+Here, EFT Master Gwyneth Moss, offers four creative uses of the technique.

 By Gwyneth Moss, EFT Master